 - Counseling isn't necessarily easy, but those who are willing to work in close partnership with their counselor often find a decrease in their emotional distress and begin to lead more productive and fulfilling lives.

 - Counseling does work best when a person attends all scheduled sessions,

 - continues thinking about and working on issues addressed in counseling while away from the sessions,

 - and give some forethought to what they want to discuss during each session.

-We encourage you to come to Counseling Services in Administration Building, Room 201, to consult, vent, and to learn skills to take care of yourself when you know someone or you are in a relationship with someone who is suicidal.
-Our personal counselors are available for walk-in consultations M-F, 10am-4pm, and for emergencies M-F, 8:30am-4:30pm.
-Please call 408-924-5910 for more information.
+We encourage you to come to CAPS in Student Wellness Center, Room 300B (third floor), to consult, vent, and to learn skills to take care of yourself when you know someone or you are in a relationship with someone who is suicidal.
+Our personal counselors are available for appointments or walk in crisis counseling.
+Please call 408-924-5910 to schedule an appointment or for more information.

 Santa Clara County also provides a 24-hour suicide crisis hotline: 408-279-3312